-The first Plattenkreisel was built in 2003 and its designer and owner Rod Skunk has been very happy with it since the new super toy entered his cozy apartment.
-Soon the idea was born to share this lifelong rackord heaven with others, but as co-owner of Munich’s premier nightclub The Atomic Café since its foundation in 1997 he just didn’t have enough time.
-Fully satisfying customers for such a very special piece of furniture would have needed all his attention and acting as designer at the Atomic for interior and promotional matters brought enough creative self-fulfillment.
+I designed the first Plattenkreisel in 2003 and I’ve been very happy with it since this new super toy entered my apartment.
+Soon the idea was born to share this lifelong rackord heaven with others.
+As co-owner of Munich’s premier nightclub The Atomic Café for almost 20 years I just didn’t have enough time.
+Fully satisfying customers for such a very special piece of furniture would have needed all my attention and acting as designer at the Atomic for interior and promotional matters brought enough creative self-fulfillment.

 The Atomic Café /// http://www.atomic.de (It looks very 1997 because we were the first club in our area with its own website.
 People fell in love with that straightforward googie layout over the years, so we decided to keep it).